phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-REC-018

-The subsystem name should be written in camelCase format if more the one word is used.
+The subsystem name should be written in the camelCase format if more than one word is used.

 #### Example